 As an Amazon Associate I earn from qualifying purchases.

-We know you love a good cup of tea.
-And chances are, if you’re reading this article, you appreciate the convenience of tea bags.
-Although they are easy to use, they are also known to be fragile.
+Chances are, if you’re reading this article, you probably appreciate the convenience of tea bags.
+Unfortunately, although they are easy to use, they are also known to be fragile, and you might find your tea bag breaking when you’re simply trying to savor a peaceful morning cup of tea.

 Let’s be clear.